weirayao/torchprime/README.md

     --artifact-dir gs://bucket/dir
 ```

-Then prepend `tp run` to a particular Python file you would like to
+Then prepend `tp run` to a particular Python file you would like to run
-run remotely, including arguments, e.g.
+remotely, including arguments, e.g.

-`torch_xla` example:

 ```sh
 # Train Llama 3.0 8B on 256 chips